 The results on the mycelial growth and inhibition of Rhizoctonia solani, causing wet root rot in Coriander, were obtained using six fungal antagonists viz., Trichoderma hamatum, Trichoderma harzianum, Trichoderma koningii, Trichoderma asperellum, Aspergillus niger, Aspergillus flavus.
 Additionally, two bacterial antagonists, Pseudomonas fluorescens and Bacillus subtilis, were also tested.

-The results (Plate 2 Table 4 and Figure 1) demonstrated that all the bioagents tested exhibited fungistatic/antifungal activity against the test pathogen, significantly inhibiting its growth compared to the untreated control.
+The results (Plate 2, Table 4 and Figure 1) demonstrated that all the bioagents tested exhibited fungistatic/antifungal activity against the test pathogen, significantly inhibiting its growth compared to the untreated control.
 Trichoderma harzianum showed the least linear mycelial growth (24 mm) of pathogen and was the most effective, achieving the highest mycelial growth inhibition (92.77 %).
-The second and third most effective antagonists were T. hamatum and T.

 Plate 2: In vitro efficacy of bioagents against Rhizoctonia solani by dual culture technique

-asperellum, with mycelial growth and inhibition of (8.5 mm and 89.89 %) and (11.33 mm and 87.40 %); respectively.These were followed by Trichoderma asperellum (14.36 mm and 84.03 %), Aspergillus flavus (42.46 mm and 52.07 %), Aspergillus niger (61.83 mm and 31.29 %).
+The second and third most effective antagonists were T. hamatum and T. asperellum, with mycelial growth and inhibition of (8.5 mm and 89.89 %) and (11.33 mm and 87.40 %) respectively.These were followed by Trichoderma asperellum (14.36 mm and 84.03 %), Aspergillus flavus (42.46 mm and 52.07 %), Aspergillus niger (61.83 mm and 31.29 %).
 However, Pseudomonas fluorescens and Bacillus subtilis were the least effective, exhibiting the highest mycelial growth of R. solani and minimal inhibition, with growth values of (75.66 mm and 15.45 %) and (82.5 mm and 8.30 %); respectively.

 The results of the such study were consistent with earlier findings and reporting.
 Trichoderma harzianum, T. asperellum and T. virens as effective agents against Rhizoctonia solani.
 Meena et al. (2018) also found that T. harzianum provided the greatest mycelial growth inhibition, followed by T. asperellum against Rhizoctonia solani causing foliar blight in mungbean.